NVIDIA/aistore/docs/etl.md

 which represents the data differently from the source(s) or in a different context than the source(s)" ([wikipedia](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
 In order to run custom ETL transforms *inline* and *close to data*, AIStore supports running custom ETL containers *in the storage cluster* .

 As such, AIS-ETL (capability) requires [Kubernetes](https://kubernetes.io).
-Each specific transformation is defined by its specification - a regular Kubernetes YAML (see examples below).
+Each specific ETL is defined by its specification - a regular Kubernetes YAML (see examples below).

 * To start distributed ETL processing, a user needs to send documented **init** request to the AIStore endpoint.